fianaVickers/Moti-PET/README.md

 # Moti-PET
-## Virtual assistant that promotes productivity and healthy mental health aimed to assist individuals who sit a computers all day to get the most out of their day.
+## Virtual assistant that promotes productivity and healthy mental health aimed to assist individuals who sit a computers all day to get the most out of their day - all wrapped in a cute companion.
+You are never truly alone with Moti-PET!
 ### Features
 - Task managment
 - Alert System